fahdi/pf-php/docs/files/api.php.txt

  * One for Airport Bus Boarding Pass named AirportBusBoardingPass  which inherits from main BoardingPass class
  * One for Flight Boarding Pass named accordingly which inherits from main BoardingPass class
  * One named TripSorter which sorts a group of Boarding Passes
- * One named Trip which creates an object containing mutiple boarding passes.
-Trip uses Tripsorter to get sorted results.
+ * One named Trip which creates an object containing multiple boarding passes.
+Trip uses TripSorter to get sorted results.
  *
  */